npmcdn-to-unpkg-bot/notable-cinema/README.md

 * Make notes on tags.

 ### Bugfix Backlog
 * !!!
-Restructure React components to allow upstream page changes, rerendering components.
+Restructure React components to allow upstream page changes.
+* !!!
+Also allow to rerender components.
 * Clear input fields when submitted.
 * Select items in dropdown for autocomplete.